 What advice would you give a student who is interested in becoming a counselor or therapist?

-I think students should major in psychology because it gives you knowledge that can be transferred into counseling.
+I think students should major in psychology because it provides knowledge that can be transferred into counseling.
 Students should also find internships that deal with human or social services, anything that gives you exposure to interacting with people or connecting on a more human level.
 Counseling is about the relationship you are forming with people.
 If you go into counseling with no previous experience interacting with people, you’ll be in for a big surprise.